 The verses that provide the best summary of the entire book of Joshua are at the end of Joshua 21 (vv.
 43-45).
 Key themes from those verses are worth tracing all the way through the book of Joshua:

-- Israel’s conquest of Canaan was the fulfillment of a covenant sworn with Israel’s founding fathers hundreds of years later
+- Israel’s conquest of Canaan was the fulfillment of a covenant sworn with Israel’s founding fathers hundreds of years earlier

 - Israel took possession—God gave them the land and handed their enemies over to them but Israel had to fight and take it

 - God kept all of His promises during the conquest of the land

 Act 4 -- The Call for a Commitment